 Now, there are legitimate situations where a hard money lender may require a deposit or money down to ensure final approval.
 Consider a situation where a bank requires 10% down on a 500k conventional loan.
-That bank is going to require far more documents and verification information but they’re still going to ask for a certain percentage down.
+That bank is going to require far more documents and verification.
+But they’re still going to ask for a certain percentage down.
 The same is true with applicants who apply for fix and flip and stated income loans.
 On that note you can apply with a San Antonio based hard money lender with an LTV of around 70%.
 While many mortgage lenders are rolling out program for consumers will little to no credit history, there’s still going to be a need to put down a certain amount as down payment.
 You many not be able to get a same day underwriting or 24 hour document approval.
 But you can ensure a fair and safe process by following all Texas lending regulations.
 These are mostly in place for mortgage lenders and personal loan companies but the rules also apply to hard money lenders.
 You also need to be aware of the many city ordinances all throughout the state.
 Each city and county will have different rules in place.
 But the large portion of oversight will still fall upon the State and Federal regulators.